histefanhere/geek-wars/players-handbook.md

 Of course, we here on geek are all friends and this event is all for fun.
 In that spirit, basic gentlemen's rules apply meaning that:

-- If you kill someone, you are expected to return their items to them, build a chest for them to collect their items, etc.
+- If you kill someone, you are expected to return their items to them, build a chest for them to collect their items, etc
 - If you *get* killed by someone, don't go into a fit of rage!
-Say GG and move on.
+Say GG and move on
 - This event doesn't change the fact that Geek NZ is a family friendly server - *keep conversations PG*
 - All other Geek NZ Rules apply